andrewiggins/tachometer-reporter-action/README.md

 first two benchmarks in the tachometer results will be compared.

 You can also define which measures are summarized in the summary section.
-Pass the names of the measure you want to summarize into the `summarize` option.
-It accepts the value `true` (the default) to summarize all measures, `false` meaning to summarize nothing from this run, or a comma separated string of measurement names (e.g. `measure1, measure2`) to include in the summary.
+Pass the names of the measures you want to summarize to the `summarize` option.
+It accepts the value `true` (the default) to summarize all measures, `false` meaning to summarize nothing from this run, or a string of comma separated measurement names (e.g. `measure1, measure2`) to include in the summary.

 ### In-progress benchmarks